TSP23SCM82M/assign1/assign2/README.md

 **Replacement Strategies**

+**For bonus credit : ** *Clock*

+CLOCK determines whether the desired page is already present in the buffer pool.

+If it's there, it lets us know about it and raises the pin count, which shows that it's in use.

+If not, it searches for a free space in the pool to use.
+If it locates an empty space, it fills it with the desired page from the disk.

+CLOCK uses a reference bit to keep track of whether or not each page in the pool has recently been accessed.

+It clears the reference bit and searches for the next page if it needs to replace a page and discovers one that has a reference bit set, indicating that it has recently been used.

+Until it finds a page that doesn't have the reference bit set, indicating that it hasn't been used recently, it continues doing this and replaces that page with the new one.

 *First-In-First-Out (FIFO)*

 Like a queue, FIFO operates.
 It determines whether the desired page is already present in the buffer pool, which is temporary memory for pages.